isaacadams/hat/devs.md

 # Release

-- releases will have git tags associated with them
-- version label sync? cargo.toml version updated by the git tag or git tag update the cargo.toml version
-- action: Cross Platform Build -> on success, create release w/ tag using version on cargo.toml
-- save build artifacts w/ commit hash on push to PR or based on special branch naming
-- creating release off of main branch will use packages built on main@HEAD

-- ? how to handle version in cargo.toml versus git tag version
+- change version in `Cargo.toml`
+- running `scripts/release.sh` will create a git tag based on the version number in `Cargo.toml` and push the tag
+- release workflow will kick off, generate cross platform binaries, and put everything into a github release

+### TODO for Release

-- ? where to handle `cargo publish`
+- `cargo publish` on successful releases
+- implement CHANGELOG

 # Docs